TBApknoob12MC/Termux-ide-tools/README.md

 curl -sL https://raw.githubusercontent.com/TBApknoob12MC/Termux-improver/main/install.sh | bash
 ```

-wait some time and then when you see nvim opening and see like 'tree-sitter : installed' at the bottom of termux(from my memory),type :q multiple times until you get out of nvim

 after that when oh my zsh asks about making zsh default shell,type 'y' and you are in zsh - type 'exit' to exit from the zsh or else the bash script won't continue

-after that when you see '~$', if you are able to type, then type exit and reopen termux.
+after reopening type nvim

+wait some time and then when you see nvim opening and see like 'tree-sitter : installed' at the bottom of termux(from my memory),type :q multiple(3) times until you get out of nvim

 u got a good looking ide/experiment sandbox